 Having Novus and their expertise as part of our team has allowed us to consider various technology solutions that we didn’t even know existed.

-Changes in technology introduce both challenges and opportunities.
-To be well prepared for either, a structured and informed thought process is needed.
-In other words, a strategic technology plan.
-If crafted well, it will create the business case an organization can use to justify IT investment that is consistent with strategic direction.
+Technology changes introduce as many challenges as they do opportunities.
+To be well prepared for either, a structured and informed thought process is needed — in other words, a strategic technology plan.
+If crafted well, the plan will create the business case an organization should use to justify investment that directly supports the strategic goals and overall direction of the organization, while protecting critical data at the same time.

-- Assessing strengths and weaknesses with current IT infrastructure and data management
+- Assessing strengths and weaknesses with current IT infrastructure and cyber posture

-- Eliciting employee feedback on how technology is and is not making their jobs easier
+- Eliciting employee feedback on ways technology is and isn’t making their jobs easier, plus what’s missing

-- Defining the risk and potential costs of not investing in certain technology
+- Defining the risk and opportunity cost of not making certain technology, cyber or data investments

 IT environments are continually changing.
 Unless sufficient attention is paid, problems can and will emerge — inefficiencies, performance issues, redundancies, security vulnerabilities, unintended data silos, etc. Eventually, it becomes difficult to determine what is and isn’t working well.
 When this happens, devoting IT resources and investment can become a guessing game.